shivannis/xandr-docs-public/xandr-docs/bidders/tinytags.md

 ---
 title: TinyTags
-description: Learn how TinyTags work in this page. ms.date: 11/28/2023
+description: This page provides an overview on the working of TinyTags.
+Learn about various sample tags through which TinyTags are called. ms.date: 11/28/2023
 ---